 Our goal?
 To improve road safety education, enhance road-sharing skills, and foster a culture of respect and courtesy among all road users.

-We have two potential locations in mind, both around 20,000 square feet.
-And guess what?
-They’re conveniently located in Newport’s north end, so it’s a quick walk or bike ride for many residents and is close toPell Elementary School, Bike Newport’s Big Blue Bike Barn and Summer Bike Camp, the Florence Gray Community Center, and other cool spots in town.
-By choosing this location, we ensure everyone can easily join the fun, especially those facing transportation challenges without cars or reliable transit.
+The City of Newport has granted permission for Bike Newport to utilize the parking lot of the former Maher Center on Hillside Avenue adjacent to Miantonomi Park.
+The location is a quick walk or bike ride for many residents and is close to Pell Elementary School, Bike Newport’s Big Blue Bike Barn and Summer Bike Camp, the Florence Gray Community Center, and the shared use path on JT Connell Highway.
+By securing this convenient location, we ensure everyone can easily join the fun, including those facing transportation challenges without cars or reliable transit.